 Indonesian President Susilo Bambang Yudhoyono said mutual respect and diversity are the foundations of democracy.

 "We need to encourage greater respect for different values, faiths and religious beliefs," Yudhoyono said.
-"We should not allow irresponsible acts such as the defamation of religion to divide us."

 South Korean President Lee Myung-bak praised Indonesia as a Muslim nation with a thriving democracy and added that Myanmar’s positive political reforms were encouraging.
 But he said more work needed to be done elsewhere.